Laura-Liu-ZJ/ST558Project3/README.md

 # ST558Project3

 ### Files
-If you want to run this app in your Rstudio you need to copy and the following code in your R console.
+If you want to run this app in your Rstudio, you need to copy and run the following code in your R console.

 ```
 library(shiny)